DimensionDev/Holoflows-Kit/api-documents/kit.watcher.useforeach.md

             console.log('Key is the same, but the node has changed!') console.log(node.innerHTML) // `node` is still the latest node!
             // appendChild, addEventListener will not lost too!
-            // !
-But `realNode` is still the original node.
-Be careful with it.
         },
         onNodeMutation() {
             console.log('Key and node are both the same, but node has been mutated.')